CN

 While the username and email set here don’t directly affect git push operations, the author still recommends keeping them consistent with your GitHub account.

-Then return to the hugo.toml file editor, replace [your_blog_root_URL] with [username].spixed.io and [your_github_homepage] with https://github.com/[username], then save.
+Then return to the hugo.toml file editor, replace [your_blog_root_URL] and [your_github_homepage] with [username].spixed.io and https://github.com/[username], then save.

 YAML